Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkanimator.md

 id: networkanimator
 title: NetworkAnimator
 ---
 The `NetworkAnimator` component provides a fundamental example of how to synchronize animations during a network session.
+You can also use [RPCs](../advanced-topics/messaging-system.md), [NetworkVariables](../basics/networkvariable.md), and [custom messages](../advanced-topics/message-system/custom-messages.md) to create a custom animation synchronization system, if it suits the needs of your project better.

-Animation states are synchronized with players joining an existing network session and any client already connected before the animation state changes.
+Using `NetworkAnimator`, animation states are synchronized with players joining an existing network session and any client already connected before the animation state changes.

 * Players joining an existing network session are synchronized with:
     * All the `Animator`'s current properties and states.